Public Liability Insurance in Singapore

 What happens if I don’t have it?

 There are no legal penalties for being uninsured.
-However, if someone sues your company and you have no insurance, you will have to pay for all legal battles on your own as no solicitor will work for free.
+However, if someone sues your company and you have no insurance, you will have to undertake and pay for all legal battles.

 If the claim against your business is successful, you will also have to pay a hefty settlement along with legal fees and solicitor fees.

-There are various other types of insurance apart from PLI, including:
+There are various other types of insurance apart from PLI, that includes:

 - Product Liability